FRI-Computational-Materials/haptic-device/README.md

 >bool fileload = texture->loadFromFile(RESOURCE_PATH("../resources/images/spheremap-3.jpg"));

 to the absolute file path.
+6. Create the directory "data" in bin/resources and move the file "global_minima.txt" to here/

-6. Run `make` in the `haptic-device` folder - be sure to do this after any changes.
+7. Run `make` in the `haptic-device` folder - be sure to do this after any changes.
-7. Navigate to `lin-x86_64` and run `./haptic-device` to launch the program.
+8. Navigate to `lin-x86_64` and run `./haptic-device` to launch the program.